ekonbenefits/impromptu-interface/Readme.md

 `ImpromptuInterface.FSharp` has been spun off into [FSharp.Interop.Dynamic](https://github.com/fsprojects/FSharp.Interop.Dynamic) and also depends on `Dynamitey`.

-`ImpromptuInterface.MVVM` only exists for `ImpromptuInterface 6.X` and earlier.
+`ImpromptuInterface.MVVM` has been spun off into it's own repo [ImpromptuInterface.MVVM](https://github.com/ekonbenefits/impromptu-interface.mvvm) and only receives maitenance updates.

 ### Quick Usage: